batool193/Blade_Task/README.md

 Use Cron Job to send daily report to users for pending tasks

+Cron jobs are time-based tasks that run automatically at specified intervals on a Unix-based system

 Create a Custom Command
 php artisan make:command DailyMail